walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 Having the branch protection rule, "Require branches to be up to date before merging", will guard against scenarios like this as it will not allow merging into main if another PR has been merged in the meantime.

 NOTE: Branch protection will only guard you from changes coming in through GitHub.
 We still need to watch out for external changes to infrastructure and Terraform state.
-We may cover how to handle this in a followup post.
+I plan to cover this more in a follow-up post.

 ## Apply